mrkshm/tamagui-turbo-starter/docs/development/DONE/tag-combo.md

         - This listener handles all keyboard logic (`ArrowUp`, `ArrowDown`, `Enter`, `Escape`) and calls `e.preventDefault()` to ensure it has exclusive control, which finally solved the issue.

 - ✅ **Step 5.4: Accessibility (ARIA):**

   - **Action:** Added all necessary ARIA attributes to the web version (`Combobox.tsx`), including `role="combobox"`, `aria-expanded`, `aria-activedescendant`, and more, to ensure the component is fully accessible to screen readers.

-- 🚧 **Step 5.5: Visual Polish & User Experience:**
+- ✅ **Step 5.5: Visual Polish & User Experience:**
   - ✅ **Hover/Focus States:** Implemented clear visual feedback for hovered and focused items in the dropdown list.
   - ✅ **Empty State:** The "No results found" message is styled and functional.
-  - 🚧 **Clear Input Button:** A small "x" button to quickly clear the `inputValue` has not been implemented yet.
+  - ✅ **Clear Input Button:** The input is cleared automatically after successful tag assignment/creation.
   - ✅ **Input Styling:** The input field's styling is consistent with other inputs in the application.

-**Verification:** The component feels robust, provides clear visual feedback for all states (loading, error, success), and is fully usable with both mouse and keyboard on the web.
+## Implementation Notes

+### Cross-Platform Support

+- **Web:** Uses standard keyboard events and ARIA attributes for accessibility
+- **Mobile:** Uses touch-optimized interactions and native accessibility props
+- **Shared Logic:** Core combobox logic is shared, with platform-specific implementations where needed

+### Error Handling

+- Network errors are displayed inline
+- Input state is preserved on error to allow for retries
+- Clear error messages help users understand and recover from issues

+### Performance

+- Debounced search to prevent excessive API calls
+- Efficient rendering with virtualized lists for large datasets
+- Optimized re-renders with proper React.memo usage